marcoverpas/Italy-SFC-Model/README.md

 Instructions: simply download the file and execute it line by line or source the entire code!

-Note: a new, revised and advanced, version of this model/code will be released by the end of 2023. :sweat_smile:
+Note: a new, revised and advanced, version of this model/code will be released by the end of 2023. 🛠️